Article Revised August 28th, 2023

-Let us be clear.
 There is nothing magical about clinical aromatherapy, just as there is nothing magical about essential oils.
-They work because scent is our most powerful sense, and our olfactory system is closely tied to many other important systems in the human body.
+They work because our sense of smell is our most powerful sense and because our olfactory system is so closely tied to many other important systems in the human body.
 We know aromatherapy works in this way because of scientific research.

 How does aromatherapy work?

-The simple answer is this: When we are exposed to different scents, like essential oils, a series of events begins to unfold that starts in the nose, and is carried out by the brain—the body’s control center.
+When we are exposed to different scents, like essential oils, a series of events begins to unfold that starts in the nose and is carried out by the brain, the body’s control center.
 These events include biochemical reactions, such as the release of hormones, that can trigger positive physiological changes including relaxation, better sleep, enhanced concentration, increased energy, and the relief of both pain and nausea.

-The less-simple explanation of how aromatherapy works requires a more detailed physiological explanation.
-Embedded in the nose is a highly-sensitive membrane filled with sensory neurons.
-Sensory neurons are responsible for collecting sensory data, and, in this case, that data comes in the form of scent molecules.
+Embedded in the nose is a highly sensitive membrane filled with sensory neurons.
 Olfactory receptors process the molecules (scents) received from the sensory neurons and then send that information to the olfactory bulb filter via electric signals.
-That filter collects the signals (scent information) from the olfactory receptors, processes the information, then activates the single olfactory receptor that is most appropriate.
+That filter collects the signals (scent information) from the olfactory receptors, processes the information, and then activates the single olfactory receptor that is most appropriate.

-Why do essential oils work as they pertain to aromatherapy?
+Why do essential oils work as it pertains to aromatherapy?

 Take lavender, for example.
-Lavender is one of the most researched and well understood of the essential oils.
+Lavender is one of the most researched and well-understood essential oils.
 As it turns out, quality lavender oil contains consistently high levels of two different compounds, linalool and linalyl acetate, that together produce an anxiolytic (calming) effect.
 Investigators believe this occurs due to these compounds’ inhibition of voltage-gated calcium channels resulting in a reduction in 5HT1A receptor activity.

 So, again, this is not magic.
 It’s science.
 The reason essential oils work is that they contain various chemical compounds that affect different brain receptors in a host of different ways, which combine to produce a wide range of physiological effects.
 In this case, it means lavender can reduce stress and aid in relaxation because it contains compounds that affect 5HT1A receptor activity.
 These receptors trigger the parasympathetic nervous system and tell it to slow down.
 Since this system controls heart and respiratory rates, it decreases the physical stress reaction, ultimately leading to greater feelings of calm as well.

 The same can be said of peppermint oil, but in this case, menthol and menthone are the specific compounds in the oil that have been found to help enhance concentration.
-This is because these compounds, as least in high-quality oils, exhibit in vitro cholinergic inhibitory, calcium regulatory and GABAA/nicotinic receptor binding properties, which result in an increased ability to focus and decreased mental fatigue.
+This is because these compounds, at least in high-quality oils, exhibit in vitro cholinergic inhibitory, calcium regulatory, and GABAA/nicotinic receptor binding properties, which result in an increased ability to focus and decreased mental fatigue.

 The list of compounds goes on, of course, but the short answer is that essential oils contain chemicals that affect specific brain receptors which in turn cause changes in physiology, whether it’s a reduction in heart rate (stress) or an increase in concentration.